 - The Water Forum would like to put a lot of surface material in that pond.
-That action a better approach in the long-term. area and to give them comments and guidance. - I would like the note the NRMP needs a chapter detailing research needs moving forward.
-I do not know anything of the ponds, species, and habitat, but I think this potential mitigation and enhancement should be prioritized to develop some of that information. - (Regional Parks) Some of the areas indicated in dark green on the Rossmoor Bar map are in doing with our remaining fields.
+That action would create deposition, which would make the area lose gravel.
+Raising the elevation is a better approach in the long-term.
+(SAFCA) Okay.
+I will have to talk to Chris Hammersmark.
+When the USACE comes through looking for potential mitigation area, we can use the NRMP to direct them to a specific area and to give them comments and guidance. - I would like the note the NRMP needs a chapter detailing research needs moving forward.
+I do not know anything of the ponds, species, and habitat, but I think this potential mitigation and enhancement should be prioritized to develop some of that information. - (Regional Parks) Some of the areas indicated in dark green on the Rossmoor Bar map are open fields.
+Those areas are being considered for tree planting.
+This is one area on the Parkway where we still have some open space.
+I want to know what folks are interested in doing with our remaining fields.